-Information on goods controlled under the EU Torture Regulation (including licensing of drugs used in execution by lethal injection).
+Exporting goods controlled under the UK Torture Regulation (including licensing of drugs used in execution by lethal injection).

-Goods controlled under torture legislation include export licensing controls on drugs used in executions by lethal injection.
-The main basis for these controls is the EU Torture Regulation, however there is also a UK national control on export of the drug propofol to the United States.
+Goods controlled by torture legislation include drugs used in executions by lethal injection.
+The export of the drug propofol to the United States is also controlled.

-The EU Regulation on Products used for Capital Punishment and Torture (the Torture Regulation) concerns trade in equipment and products that could be used for capital punishment, torture or other cruel, inhuman or degrading treatment or punishment.
-The regulation came into force on 30 July 2006.
+Regulation (EU) 2019/125 prohibits and regulates trade in equipment and products that could be used for capital punishment, torture or other cruel, inhuman or degrading treatment or punishment.

 Associated secondary legislation

-The powers concerning licensing, enforcement and penalties are all covered in the Export Control Order 2008.
+The powers concerning licensing, enforcement and penalties are all covered in the Export Control Order 2008 (as amended).

-You are advised to obtain your own legal advice where necessary and to ensure that you are referring to the latest version of the legislation.
+You should get your own legal advice where necessary and to make sure that you are referring to the latest version of the legislation.

 Regulating trade in certain kinds of equipment